-Cresset Asset Management LLC increased its holdings in Sixth Street Specialty Lending, Inc. (NYSE:TSLX - Free Report) by 83.2% during the fourth quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission.
-The institutional investor owned 298,663 shares of the financial services provider's stock after purchasing an additional 135,593 shares during the period.
-Cresset Asset Management LLC owned 0.32% of Sixth Street Specialty Lending worth $6,362,000 as of its most recent SEC filing.
+Cresset Asset Management LLC raised its stake in Sixth Street Specialty Lending, Inc. (NYSE:TSLX - Free Report) by 83.2% during the fourth quarter, according to its most recent disclosure with the Securities and Exchange Commission (SEC).
+The fund owned 298,663 shares of the financial services provider's stock after buying an additional 135,593 shares during the quarter.
+Cresset Asset Management LLC owned about 0.32% of Sixth Street Specialty Lending worth $6,362,000 at the end of the most recent quarter.

-Sixth Street Specialty Lending (NYSE:TSLX - Get Free Report) last issued its earnings results on Wednesday, April 30th.
-The financial services provider reported $0.58 EPS for the quarter, topping analysts' consensus estimates of $0.56 by $0.02.
+Sixth Street Specialty Lending (NYSE:TSLX - Get Free Report) last announced its earnings results on Wednesday, April 30th.
+The financial services provider reported $0.58 earnings per share (EPS) for the quarter, topping analysts' consensus estimates of $0.56 by $0.02.
 Sixth Street Specialty Lending had a net margin of 38.67% and a return on equity of 13.47%.
-The business had revenue of $113.92 billion for the quarter, compared to the consensus estimate of $116.70 million.
-During the same period in the prior year, the firm earned $0.52 EPS.
-Sell-side analysts forecast that Sixth Street Specialty Lending, Inc. will post 2.19 earnings per share for the current year.
+The business had revenue of $113.92 billion for the quarter, compared to analyst estimates of $116.70 million.
+During the same period last year, the firm posted $0.52 earnings per share.
+On average, equities research analysts expect that Sixth Street Specialty Lending, Inc. will post 2.19 earnings per share for the current year.

-The company also recently announced a -- dividend, which will be paid on Monday, June 30th.
-Shareholders of record on Monday, June 16th will be issued a $0.06 dividend.
+The business also recently announced a -- dividend, which will be paid on Monday, June 30th.
+Shareholders of record on Monday, June 16th will be paid a $0.06 dividend.
+The ex-dividend date is Monday, June 16th.
 This represents a dividend yield of 8.9%.
-The ex-dividend date of this dividend is Monday, June 16th.
-Sixth Street Specialty Lending's dividend payout ratio is 97.35%.
+Sixth Street Specialty Lending's dividend payout ratio (DPR) is currently 97.35%.

 Sixth Street Specialty Lending Profile